OpenMS/pyopenms-docs/docs/source/id_by_mz.rst

 feature detection, feature linking and accurate mass search.
 The resulting data gets processed in a pandas data frame with feature filtering (missing values, quality) and imputation of remaining missing values.
-Compounds detected during accurate mass search will be annoted in the resulting dataframe.
+Compounds detected during accurate mass search will be annotated in the resulting dataframe.

 Imports and mzML file path
 **************************

 .. code-block:: python
+    :linenos:

     import os
     import shutil